| Introduction 1. Comments of Other Intergovernmental

 detention, including assessing whether their rights have

+been infringed and seeking remedial action.
 In its 1999 Human Rights Report the US Department of State

 also noted: "By law detainees may be allowed unlimited